gradle/gradle/subprojects/docs/src/docs/release/notes.md

 build file to the console.
 When passing the command line option `-s` or `-S` to Gradle then the whole stack trace is printed out.
 The improved log message should make it much easier to spot and fix those warnings.
+The following sample output demonstrates the improved logging capabilities:

     > gradle tasks
     The Jetty plugin has been deprecated and is scheduled to be removed in Gradle 4.0.
 Consider using the Gretty (https://github.com/akhikhl/gretty) plugin instead.